pirafrank/fpiracom/_drafts/automating-homebrew-tap-from-github-releases.md

   linux_arm: "{NAME}-{VERSION}-aarch64-unknown-linux-gnu.tar.gz"
 ```

-That file is enough to describe the release contract the tap expects:
+That file is enough to describe the release interface the tap expects:

 - which GitHub repository to watch
 - which template to render
 - where the output formula should be written
 - which release assets should exist for each supported platform and architecture

-The two placeholders are simple and useful:
+The two placeholders are simple yet enough:

 - `{NAME}` becomes the upstream project name, such as `poof`
 - `{VERSION}` becomes the latest release version, such as `0.6.1`